 Trekking?
 Go to the remote border mountains

-The 800-long Nordkalott route runs through the border mountains between Norway, Finland and Sweden.
-It starts in Kautokeino, goes through national parks such as Reisa, Øvre Dividal and Rohkunborri and ends in Sulitjelma.
+The Nordkalott Route runs through the border mountains between Norway, Finland and Sweden.
 It crosses a border 10 times.
+It starts in Kautokeino, goes through national parks such as Reisa, Øvre Dividal and Rohkunborri (Ca. 500 km), where it meet The Nordland trekking Trail east of Narvik and follow the same track to Sulitjelma (Ca. 300 km).
 The route is well marked, but there is no infrastructure along the trail, and it is so far between the cabins that you have to carry a tent.
 Therefore, this route is only suitable for the most experienced.

 Nordlandsruta and Okstindan take you to the highest peaks

-The Nordland route runs from Bjørnfjell by Narvik 550 kilometers to Børgefjell National Park, and largely follows the Swedish border south in untouched wilderness.
+The Nordland Trekking Trail (Nordlandsruta) runs from Bjørnfjell by Narvik 650 km to Børgefjell National Park, and largely follows the border mountains south in untouched wilderness.
 Here, too, the infrastructure is absent, but there is a large number of cabins.
 Okstindan is a particularly wild mountain area just south of the Arctic Circle.
 There are a number of cabins here, including the new Rabothytta, which makes the area a fairly accessible area with a lot of wild nature.

 Finnmarksvidda is the endless upland in the far north